semirm-dev/go-playground/README.md

 * bufio. - wrap existing Reader, Writer with Buffer - makes less system calls, memory and cpu efficient
 * ioutil - for small and simple task, not efficient at all for long-lived apps and big files
 * bytes. - create new buffered Reader, Writer, ....

+When a goroutine hangs without returning, the space in memory remains used, contributing to the application's size in memory.
+The goroutine and the variables it defines in the stack will get collected by the GC only when the goroutine returns or panics.